elliotjaystocks/choosing-type-checklist/checklist.md

-- The typeface suits the purpose of the project.
+- The typeface suits the purpose of the project
-- - Its personality will prompt the appropriate emotional response(s) from our audience.
+-- Its personality will prompt the appropriate emotional response(s) from our audience -- Its design fits the intended use
-- - Its personality won’t accidentally convey a meaning that contradicts our message.
-- - Its design is visually suitable for the context.
-- The typeface’s design is robust.
+- The typeface’s design is comprehensive
-- - It has good multi-language support.
+-- It has enough multi-language support
-- - It contains legible details.
+-- It contains legible details
-- - It has at least the 4 basic weights and styles of regular, bold, italic, and bold italic.
+-- It has at least the basic weights and styles
-- - [EXTRA] There are alternate glyphs present in the design.
+-- Even better: It has alternate glyphs
-- - [EXTRA] It has additional weights and styles (or grades).
-- - [EXTRA] It has multiple widths.
+-- Even better: It has additional weights and styles (or grades) -- Even better: It has multiple widths
-- - [EXTRA] It has different optical sizes.
+-- Even better: It has different optical sizes
-- The font files are reliable.
+- The font files are reliable
-- - All of the design features checked above are actually included in the font files being used.
-- - The fonts are well-spaced.
+-- All of the design features checked above are actually included in the font files being used -- The fonts are properly spaced
-- The fonts are usable in the context(s) required.
+- The fonts are usable in the situation(s) required
-- - If serving as a secondary typeface to a primary choice, there’s a suitable balance between distinction and harmony.
-- - We have, or our client has, the appropriate font license(s).
+-- If serving as a secondary typeface to a primary choice, there’s a suitable balance between distinction and harmony -- We have, or our client has, the appropriate font license(s)